Translate

 In our home we have what is called a "hope chest".
 The hope chest contains the most precious and important memories, pictures, children's artwork and other treasures that are most meaningful to Debi and me.

 The other day I was looking in the hope chest for some items from our wedding day.
-I was reminded of so many things when I opened up that precious object.
-I'm certain if my children had been with me, they would had inquired about what this item means and that item represents.
-Even though they may not had been able to complete grasp the significance of everything in the hope chest, I'm certain that what they would comprehend would increase their awareness of the love their mother and I have for them, and one another.
+I was reminded of so many things when I opened it.
+I'm certain if my children had been with me, they would have inquired about what this item means and that item represents.
+Even though they may not had been able to complete grasp the significance of everything in the hope chest, I'm certain that what they would comprehend the love their mother and I have for them and one another.

 We want to begin considering the blessed assurances of salvation as spelled out in Romans 8:28-31.
 We will focus our attention on five particular words that we find in the text: foreknowledge, predestination, calling, justification and glorification.
-Today's post will be devoted to the first of these blessed assurances: namely God's foreknowledge.
+Today's post will be devoted to the first of these blessed assurances - God's foreknowledge.

 God's Pre-eternal Love.
 Romans 8:28-29

-The New Testament also equates God's foreknowledge and love of believers in some remarkable passages.
+The New Testament also equates God's foreknowledge with an eternal "preloving" of believers.
 1 Corinthians 8:3 states - "but if anyone loves God, he is known by Him."
 Then 1 John 4:19 tells us - "We love, because He first loved us."
 The Apostle Peter begins his first letter to his Christian readers, implying that God's choosing of them was based upon God's "foreknowledge" or "pre-love".
-In short, God's foreknowledge is simply another way of saying God's "fore-loving".
+In short, God's foreknowledge is simply another way of saying God's "foreloving".

 God's Love is at the center of Divine Foreknowledge